-The COVID-19 lockdown has meant that those who would like to attend talking-therapy sessions now need to do so online instead of in-person.
-This sudden change, while necessary, has left practitioners and clients with concerns for their privacy and some platforms have been making headlines for being not providing the necessary protection against disruption.
+The COVID-19 lockdown has meant that those who would like to attend talking therapy sessions now need to do so online instead of in-person.
+This sudden change, while necessary, has left practitioners and clients with concerns for their privacy and some platforms have been making headlines for not providing the necessary protection against disruption.
 What’s more, undertaking therapy at home means that, for some, the safe space to talk freely which is usually guaranteed can now be readily compromised by parents, siblings, or family members listening in from outside the door or barging in having forgotten about an appointment.

 While at home, it can be hard for teens and children to talk openly about conflicts with their families, even though those are normally the most common topics clients would like to discuss.

 While some parents may feel that they are doing no wrong by listening in out of concern, it is vital they understand that privacy is the most important part of therapy – and, if allowed by the confidentiality code of practice, that they can set up a separate appointment to talk with the therapist about their child.
-Conversations had in therapy sessions are not only sensitive but extremely confidential.
+Conversations in therapy sessions are not only sensitive but extremely confidential.

 Here are my five tips on creating a safe and private space for your child’s next session.